qianyu-zhu/ICS-Final_Project/README.md

 # ICS_Final_Project_GUI
-This is the final project for Introduction to Computer Science in NYUShanghai, 2020 Fall.
+This is the final project for CSCI-SHU 101, Introduction to Computer Science, 2020 Fall.

 ## Project Introduction
 Our project is a Chat System with Graphic User Interface and Online Game.
 The system is equipped with